Skip to main content

 Anti-Money Laundering (AML) AI

-AI systems used for anti-money laundering and counter-terrorism financing (AML/CTF) occupy a unique position.
-While these systems serve critical regulatory compliance functions, they also process sensitive personal data and can generate significant consequences for individuals whose transactions are flagged.
-Financial institutions must ensure that their AML AI systems:
+AI systems used for anti-money laundering and counter-terrorism financing (AML/CTF) sit in an awkward spot.
+They do essential regulatory compliance work, yes.
+They also chew through sensitive personal data and can land real consequences on the individuals whose transactions get flagged.
+So your AML AI systems have to:

 Bias Testing and Fairness Requirements

-Bias in financial AI is not merely a compliance risk; it is a reputational and legal liability.
-The EU AI Act reinforces existing non-discrimination obligations by requiring that high-risk AI systems be designed and developed to minimize the risk of biased outputs.
+Bias in financial AI is not just a compliance risk.
+It is a reputational and legal liability, and the two tend to arrive together.
+The EU AI Act backs up the non-discrimination obligations you already carry by requiring that high-risk AI systems be designed and developed to minimise the risk of biased outputs.

-For financial institutions, this means implementing rigorous bias testing protocols for credit scoring, insurance pricing, and customer segmentation models.
+In practice, that means standing up serious bias testing for your credit scoring, insurance pricing, and customer segmentation models.
 Best practices include:

-The European Banking Authority (EBA) and the European Insurance and Occupational Pensions Authority (EIOPA) are expected to issue further guidance on AI fairness in financial services, and institutions should monitor these developments closely.
+The European Banking Authority (EBA) and the European Insurance and Occupational Pensions Authority (EIOPA) are expected to put out further guidance on AI fairness in financial services.
+Watch that space closely, because the bar is going to keep moving.

 Deployer Obligations for Financial Institutions

-Most financial institutions will operate as deployers rather than providers of AI systems under the EU AI Act.
-Deployer obligations under Article 26 require financial institutions to:
+Most financial institutions will act as deployers rather than providers of AI systems under the EU AI Act.
+That distinction matters, because it decides which obligations land on you.
+Deployer obligations under Article 26 require you to:

-The fundamental rights impact assessment (FRIA) is a new obligation that does not have a direct equivalent in current financial regulation.
-Financial institutions should begin developing FRIA templates and processes now, drawing on their experience with Data Protection Impact Assessments (DPIAs) under the GDPR.
-For a full walkthrough of all compliance requirements, see our EU AI Act Compliance Checklist.
+The fundamental rights impact assessment (FRIA) is a genuinely new obligation with no direct equivalent in current financial regulation.
+Do not wait for a template to appear.
+Start building your FRIA processes now, and lean on what your teams already know from Data Protection Impact Assessments (DPIAs) under the GDPR.
+For a full walkthrough of every compliance requirement, see our EU AI Act Compliance Checklist.

 Practical Compliance Roadmap for Financial Services